venkataravuri/nexthink-assignment/README.md

 ### ♨️ Non Functional Requirements

-Following non-fucntional requiremnts have been highlighted as critical to to-be solution [Few assumed by nature of the solution],
+Following non-fucntional requiremnts have been highlighted as critical to to-be solution,

+- **Scalability & Elasiticity** - Components should be auto-scalable based on traffic patterns.
+- **Tenant Isolation** - Data of each tenant is isolated and should have mechanism to deal with noisy neighbours.
-- Availablity - System components should be highly available across several geographies.
+- **Availablity** - System components should be highly available across several geographies. _Is it 99.99% availability?_
-- Performance - Services should have low-latency and support high-throuput.
+- **Performance** - Services should have low-latency and support high-throuput.
 Should accomodate burst workloads during peak hours.
-- Resiliency - System component should be resilient to temporary glitiches and self-healing.
+- **Resiliency** - System component should be resilient to temporary glitiches and self-healing.
 Components should recover from crash
-- Scalabiliyt & Elasiticity - Components should be auto-scalable based on traffic patterns
-- Privacy & Data Localization - Should complaint to GDPR and other privacy governance rules.
+- **Privacy & Data Localization** - Should complaint to GDPR and other privacy governance rules.
-- Isolation - Data of each tenant is isolated.

-RTO & RPO of the system services not specified, however it is assumed thety will be stringent as critical to businesses.
+RTO & RPO of the system services not specified, however it is assumed thety will be stringent as it is critical to businesses.

 ### ✈️ Data Volumes & Traffic Projections 🎢

 Below is quick estimate of capacity and projected traffic volumes.
-This information will help Infra & DevOps teams to size the infrastructure capacity to coup peak traffic scenarios.
-Also acts as inputs to Performance and Volume testing aka.
+This information will **help Infra & DevOps teams to size the infrastructure capacity** to coup peak traffic scenarios.
+Also acts as **inputs to Performance and Volume Testing** aka.
 Load Testing.

 - Each collector captures, aggregates, and broadcasts daily about 1-2000 events totaling 10MB from each device.
 - Our customers have between 10K and 500K installed collectors.